readyready15728/misc/amiga-emulation.md

 * Clean Up and Snapshot are useful features of the Amiga Workbench for arranging icons.
 (Hint: right click with window in question focused and navigate to menu.)
-Clean Up will arrange the icons into a grid and Snapshot will "freeze" the current position of icons.
+Clean Up will arrange the icons into a grid and Snapshot will "freeze" the current position of icons that have been selected.
 * Screenshot directory can be changed in Advanced Setting in FS-UAE Launcher with, say, `screenshots_output_dir = ~/Pictures`.
 * `joystick_port_1 = nothing` needs to be in settings for the cursor keys to